 More interestingly, we can observe which social statistics appear to be more relevant to individuals.
-Because variables were generated based on observed SDs across CZs in the United States, the shaded cell regions indicate strength of preference in SD units.
+Because variables were generated based on observed standard deviations across CZs in the United States, the shaded cell regions indicate strength of preference in standard deviation units.
 In general, individuals are willing to trade equivalent units of income for average education (Figure 1(a)), indicated by the uniformity along the diagonal from the upper-left to the lower-right.
-However, for income equality (Figure 1(c)) and equal access to HE (Figure 1(b)), preferences for income outweigh equivalent preferences (in SD units) for equality (e.g., \$45,000 income and a 90/10 income ratio of 10.5 is preferred to \$39,000 income and a 90/10 income ratio of 8.8).
+However, for income equality (Figure 1(c)) and equal access to HE (Figure 1(b)), preferences for income often outweigh equivalent preferences (in standard deviation units) for equality (e.g., \$48,000 income and a 90/10 income ratio of 10.5 is preferred to \$36,000 income and a 90/10 income ratio of 8.8).
 Indeed, preferences for college access equality are nearly lexicographic, as increases in estimated utility largely result from increases in societal income along the vertical axis.